cyberandy/image-captioning/README.md

   - Login to your WordPress dashboard, and navigate to Tools Export.
   - Choose to export Media content.
   - Click Download Export File and the XML content will be downloaded in .xml format with a date on its file name.
-2. Add your [Microsoft Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) in line 16
+2. Add your [Microsoft Computer Vision API Key](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) in `line 16`
-3. Replace line 31 with the name of the XML file you exported from WordPress
+3. Replace `line 31` with the name of the XML file you exported from WordPress
 4. Make sure you have all the required libraries installed
   - time
   - requests